Stardom Cinderella Tournament 2022

-The 2022 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2022, Sutādamushindereratōnamento 2022) was the eighth annual professional wrestling single-elimination tournament promoted by World Wonder Ring Stardom in Tokyo and Osaka.
+The 2022 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2022, Sutādamushindereratōnamento 2022) was the eighth annual professional wrestling single-elimination tournament under the Cinderella Tournament branch of events promoted by World Wonder Ring Stardom in Tokyo and Osaka.
 The event took place between April 3 and April 29, 2022, with a limited attendance due in part to the ongoing COVID-19 pandemic at the time.

 Storylines

 The show featured professional wrestling matches with scripted storylines, where wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that built tension and culminate in a wrestling match or series of matches.
 The matches can be won by pinfall, submission or elimination over the top rope.
 A time-limit draw or a double elimination means a loss for each competitor.

 Event

 Night 1 (April 3)

 The first day of the event which took place on April 3, 2022, portraited the first-round tournament matches and started with a returning Hina who fell short to Unagi Sayaka and Waka Tsukiyama quickly getting rolled up by Saki Kashima.
 These two matches were broadcast on Stardom's YouTube channel as the preshow matches.
 Fourteen other matches occurred.
 In the only second-round match of the evening, Maika and Saya Kamitani went into a double over-the-top rope elimination.
 Maika challenged Kamitani for the Wonder of Stardom Championship at Stardom Golden Week Fight Tour on May 5 which the latter accepted.
 The main event portrays Syuri who defeated her new bodyguard Ami Sourei.
 Syuri revealed her new unit's name as "God's Eye", and another recruit into the stable was Mirai who quietly quit Donna Del Mondo to align herself with Syuri and Sourei.